wongey/add-decomp-sprimitive/README.md

 The Mathematica notebook [AdditiveDecomposition_Examples.nb](https://wongey.github.io/add-decomp-sprimitive) contains some examples, including [this collection](https://wongey.github.io/add-decomp-sprimitive/decomp_examples_collection1.m), that illustrate the use of package (requires that the package and example file be stored in the same directory as the notebook).

 For those without a Mathematica installation, we offer a [pdf version](https://wongey.github.io/add-decomp-sprimitive) of the example notebook for convenience.

-### Paper

-The paper is accessible from the [arXiv](https://arxiv.org/).
-This paper has been submitted to [ISSAC 2020](http://www.issac-conference.org/2020/index.php) and is undergoing the [review process](http://www.issac-conference.org/2019/ReviewProcess.php).

-The appendix to our paper is [here](http://wongey.github.io/add-decomp-sprimitive/appendix.pdf).

 ### Links to References